-The program has been granted Candidacy for Accreditation from the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+The program has been granted accreditation from the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 Interns will be eligible upon satisfactory completion of the program to write the CDR Registration Examination for Dietetics.

 For more information, contact ACEND at: American Dietetic Association, 120 South Riverside Plaza, Suite 2000, Chicago, IL, 60606-6995 or contact the Education Programs staff by phone at 800-877-1600 (ext.
 5400) or email at firstname.lastname@example.org.

 Intern rotations include acute care sites, community-based facilities, specialized clinics, as well as food service experiences in either hospitals or schools.
 Clinical and staff relief rotations will be completed at one of the three Beaumont campuses in Royal Oak, Troy or Grosse Pointe.
 The Program's Medical Nutrition Therapy concentration provides experiences with a broad range of disease states and conditions in a wide range of population groups.

 Interns will also be scheduled for specialty rotations per the discretion of the Internship Director.

 The Beaumont Health System Dietetic Internship Program is committed to serving the nutrition needs of the community, state and nation by providing the highest quality dietetic education.
 This will be accomplished through preceptor experience, multi-disciplinary education and direct-patient care provided safely, effectively and compassionately.

 Program goals include preparing competent dietetic practitioners, providing leadership skills training in the profession of dietetics and contributing to providing the highest quality health care to all patients of Beaumont and its community affiliations.